openshift-instruqt/instruqt/instruqt-tracks/cicd-with-ansible-automation-platform-and-jenkins-on-openshift/03-jenkins-install/assignment.md

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/jenkins_filled_pipe.png?raw=true)

-When the Developer commits the code in a repo we need something in place which can detect the changes & start the pipeline for that we have to enable the triggers & polling for every minute.
+When the developer commits the code in a repo, we need something in place that can detect the changes and start the pipeline.
+For that, we have to enable the triggers and polling for every minute.

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/jenkins_build_trigger.png?raw=true)

-Let’s run the pipeline now from the left menu click on Build Now.
+Let’s run the pipeline now.
+From the left menu, click on Build Now.

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/jenkins_ci_op.png?raw=true)

+In the next and final step, we'll integrate the Ansible Automation Platform & Jenkins.